 I’ve never frozen a Stuffed Acorn Squash.
 You can prepare the chili ahead of time and freeze it and then bake your squash when you need a delicious homemade dinner.

 If you like this Stuffed Acorn Squash Recipe, you may enjoy these recipes too.

 - Wild Rice Stuffed Acorn Squash

 - Hasselback Butternut Squash

 - Sausage Stuffed Acorn Squash

 What to serve with Chicken Chili Stuffed Acorn Squash

-We consider this chili stuffed acorn squash our main dish.
-Adding just a side dish or some homemade bread will have the family rushing the dinner table.
+We consider this chili-stuffed acorn squash our main dish.
+Adding just a side dish or some homemade bread will have the family rushing to the dinner table.
 Here are a few of our suggestions.